novica/quarto-issue/README.md

 The workaround is to change the engine to `lualatex` in the yaml of the quarto document.

-See the log at https://github.com/novica/quarto-render-to-pdf-custom-font-issue/actions/runs/13291012938 for mode details.
+See the log at https://github.com/novica/quarto-render-to-pdf-custom-font-issue/actions/runs/13291012938 for more details.

 See similar issuses discussed here: https://duckduckgo.com/?q=xdvipdfmx%3Afatal%3A+Invalid+font%3A+-1+(0)